 ABUS Cobra Steel Cable

 This 10mm thick aircraft quality steel cable is self-coiling for easy storage under many seats.
-It is vinyl coated to protect both the helmet and motorcycle surfaces.
+It is vinyl coated to protect black porn both the helmet and motorcycle surfaces.
 It is also long enough to loop it through a jacket sleeve.
 The lock is not included.
 At under $20, this is a very affordable option.

 Large U shaped locks are the most secure of the exposed locking methods.
 The hardened, large diameter construction would require industrial tools to defeat.
 One downside to U-locks is the challenge in storing them.
 Also, unlike cables and chains, they are rigid, thus a bit more challenging to secure.